-Unlike last year, where Intel announced and then released Skylake-X processors at Computex 2017, all we saw at Computex 2018 was a vague 28-core processor.
-While Intel has since clarified that this 28-core behemoth was running on a 14nm architecture and can overclock to 5GHz, it didn’t clarify which architecture it was based upon.
+Unlike last year, when Intel announced and then released Skylake-X processors at Computex 2017, all Intel had to show at Computex 2018 was a vague 28-core processor.
+While Intel has since clarified that this 28-core behemoth was running a 14nm architecture and can overclock to 5GHz, we still don’t know which microarchitecture it’s based on.

 Still, we don’t have a lot of official information about Cascade Lake-X, so its existence right now is all purely based on rumors and speculation.
 Make sure you keep this page bookmarked, though, as we’ll keep it updated with any new information that comes our way.